Note: This article has been updated ahead of the 2019 general election.

-The most important thing to address as a no-deal Brexit approaches is the structure of your business.
+The most important thing to address as in a no-deal Brexit scenario is the structure of your business.

 Being registered as a sole trader could pose a serious risk, if you’re in an industry that is likely to bear the brunt of leaving the EU without a deal.

 Under sole trader status, you and your business are treated as the same legal entity by HMRC.

 The debts and liabilities of your business are yours to fulfil.
 If your business fails owing money to creditors, then your personal assets are fair game to repay those debts.

 There’s no limit to liability as a sole trader.
 In extreme cases, this can lead to the loss of your home and savings, or personal bankruptcy.